ycas/ycas.github.io/ycas/content/post/SpecialEvent2.md

 ---
 author: "YCAS"
-date: 2022-08-11
+date: 2019-08-03
 image: img/SpecialEvent2.jpg
-linktitle: Summer Special Events
+linktitle: Moonlight Bike Rides
 next: /post/york-learning-center-planetarium-shows/
-title: Library Books and Telescopes
+title: Moonlight Bike Rides and Stars
 weight: 100
 ---
-**WIN** a telescope at one of 7 YCAS events this summer.
-See dates below. **Must** be registered with the library, attend one of the listed events on the raffle ticket *and* child must be present to win.

-To register for **Summer Quest**, visit [York Libraries](https://www.yorklibraries.org/library-services-programs/summerquest-2019)

-Raffle dates are:

-*  at 8:00pm - **Saturday, June  8, 2019** at Observatory
-*  at 1:00pm - **Saturday, June 22, 2019** at Observatory
-*  at 9:00pm - **Saturday, July 13, 2019** at Observatory
-*  at 4:00pm - **Saturday, July 20, 2019** at Planetarium
-*  at 1:00pm - **Saturday, July 27, 2019** at Observatory
-*  at 9:00pm - **Saturday, August 10, 2019** at Observatory
-*  at 1:00pm - **Saturday, August 24, 2019** at Observatory
+The York County Astronomical Society* (YCAS) is pleased to partner with the Sunset Scramblers for its September 21, 2019 bike ride, beginning at 7:30PM, and public StarWatch being held at Stump Park, 525 Days Mill Road, York, 17408 directly beside Brillhart Station along the York County Heritage Rail Trail.

+Anyone wishing to join the Sunset Scramblers for the 8-mile bike ride must provide their own bicycle, light, water and helmet.
+Please note only non-motorized bicycles are permitted, e-bikes are not allowed.
+The ride will last approximately 1.5 hours.

+Upon return to Brillhart Station, riders are invited to bring their telescopes and/or binoculars and join the members of YCAS in observing the planets Jupiter and Saturn, as well as a host of other celestial objects.

-While these events are free and open to the public, your generous donation will help us continue to bring astronomical events to the York County and surrounding areas.
+Light refreshments will be available.
+The program is free and open to the public, your generous donation will help us to continue to bring astronomical events to the York County and surrounding areas.

+More information on this and other programs is available from York County Department of Parks and Recreation at (717) 840-7440 or [www.yorkcountyparks.org](https://www.yorkcountyparks.org).

-For more information on events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)
+For more information on YCAS events, scheduling a private party star watch, directions to the observing site, or for general Society information please [contact us at info@astroyork.com](info@astroyork.com) or leave a voice message after the recording at 717 759-9227 or visit [our Facebook page](https://www.facebook.com/astroyork)